Updated December 2016

 Here you'll find the immigration office just past the bathroom.
 You can't miss it.
 It's a small room, but you can take a seat to wait if there is a seat available.
 Hand over your passport and they will tally up the total for you.
 Try to have the right amount, and not just a $100 USD note in case getting change may be an issue, and bring good notes.
 Keep in mind that the overstay stamp will take nearly a page in your passport with your exit stamp.
 Once, I was asked if I had passport photos available, and when I didn't it wasn't a problem.
 I haven't been asked this since 2013.

-They may ask you to give the name of the guesthouse you last stayed with, but this is increasingly unlikely.
+They may ask you to give the name of the guesthouse you last stayed with, but this is increasingly unlikely (hasn't happened to me in years).
 You may want to choose to give a guesthouse that you stayed at that was farther from Yangon, and one that you stayed at when you were still valid on your visa.
 That way the chance of you getting someone in trouble will be very slim.
 Do not get anyone else in trouble just because you decided to bend the rules.

 The whole thing only takes a couple of minutes if there isn't a line.
 I've found the staff to be particularly friendly, even going so far as to tell me to come back again soon.

 While I haven't experienced it myself, I've been told that as of late 2014, people have been able to pay their overstay fees at land border crossings.
 Again, your mileage may vary on this, particularly if it is a smaller, lesser-used land border.
+Thai borders should be OK, but India and China borders perhaps not.
 If you have any information about this, please share in the comments.

 Have you overstayed your visa in Myanmar?
 Share your experience in the comments.